marcgg/marcgg.github.com/_posts/2013-03-25-please-changelog-open-source.md

 [...](https://github.com/marcgg/Simple-Placeholder))
 but I use open source frameworks and software every day both professionnally and at home.

-I'm writing this article because something has been bothering me in a lot of projects I use: they don't keep any form of changelog.
+Today I'm writing this article because something has been bothering me in a lot of projects I use: they don't keep any form of changelog.

-Before I get started, I just want to let you know that if you have an open source project and don't have a changelog, I'm not pointing fingers going "shame on you! shame on you!".
+Before I get started, I just want to make clear that if you have an open source project and don't keep a changelog, I don't want to be pointing fingers going "shame on you! shame on you!".
 Not at all.
-I already appreciate and respect the fact that you put your code out there for me to use.
+I really appreciate and respect the fact that you put your code out there for me to use.

 It'd just be extra awesome if it was there, that's all.